groq/mlagility/docs/tools_user_guide.md

 Also available as an API argument:
 - `benchmark_script(analyze_only=True/False)`

+> See the [Analyze Only tutorial](https://github.com/groq/mlagility/blob/main/examples/cli/readme.md#analyze-only) for a detailed example.

 ### Build Only

 Instruct `benchit` or `benchmark_model()` to only run the [Analysis](#analysis) and [Build](#build) phases of the `benchmark` command.